-Illinois House bill would allow fast-food restaurants to accept food stamps
+Illinois bill would allow fast-food restaurants to accept food stamps

 Homeless, disabled and elderly Illinoisans who can’t easily cook a meal could get help by using food stamps at fast-food restaurants.

-Low-income Illinoisans who are homeless, disabled or older might soon be able to use their food stamps at a fast-food restaurant.
+Low-income Illinoisans who are homeless, disabled or elderly are now able to use their food stamps at fast-food restaurants.

-House Bill 3343 would establish the Restaurant Meals Program as part of the Supplemental Nutrition Assistance Program, or SNAP, administered by the Illinois Department of Human Services.
-The program would allow those enrolled in SNAP to use their benefits on meals at fast-food restaurants.
+On July 19, Gov. J.B.
+Pritzker signed into law House Bill 3343, which establishes the Restaurant Meals Program as part of the Supplemental Nutrition Assistance Program, or SNAP, administered by the Illinois Department of Human Services.
+The program allows those enrolled in SNAP to use their benefits on meals at fast-food restaurants.

-Currently, SNAP recipients can purchase food at grocery stores and farmers markets, but not at restaurants.
+Previously, SNAP recipients could purchase food at grocery stores and farmers markets, but not at restaurants.

-Proponents of the bill say food stamp recipients have limited options for a hot meal.
+Proponents of the bill argued food stamp recipients have limited options for a hot meal.